StoccoDavide/RadialUndistortion/README.md

 was my first experience with CUDA parallel programming, so take it with with a grain of salt.

-You can also find an updated report on the usage of such a CUDA kernel in the `latex` folder.
+You can also find an updated (and unofficial) report on the usage of such a CUDA kernel in the `latex` folder.

 ## Reference